ContentMine/workshop-resources/software-tutorials/getpapers/README.md

 ### Installation

 Open a terminal and type: `getpapers --version` at the commandline.
-If `0.4.1` appears, getpapers is installed, you can skip this section.
+If a version number gets printed, getpapers is installed, you can skip this section.

 To install it within the ContentMine virtual machine:
 ```